-- Previous studies and available guidelines have noted that collection of microplastics at the ocean surface should be conducted under mild sea conditions whenever possible. - In CMSM2018, it was observed that the density of microplastics in the same survey area changed by about one order within several hours, as sea conditions, including wind speed and wave height, changed. - It is desirable to collect samples when sea conditions are as calm as possible.
-As this might not be practical in areas where it is always windy, metadata such as wind speeds and significant wave heights should be recorded to allow comparisons with other survey results (for more details, please refer to the §2.5, Recording metadata and §4, Reporting). - It is desirable to avoid unfavorable timing and conditions for sampling, such as high concentrations of natural particles or organisms, i.e. algae and high plankton bloom.
+• Previous studies and available guidelines have stated that the collection of microplastics at the ocean surface should be conducted under calm sea conditions whenever possible.
+Adverse weather conditions can affect the results obtained.

+• It was observed that the density of microplastics in the same survey area changed by about one order of magnitude within several hours.
+This occurre as sea conditions, including wind speed and wave height, changed.

+- It is desirable to collect samples when sea conditions are as calm as possible.
+This might not be practical in areas prone to elevated wind conditions.
+In such situations, metadata such as wind speeds and significant wave heights should be recorded to allow comparisons with other survey results (for more details, please refer to Section 2.5, Metadata and Section 4, Reporting). - It is desirable to avoid unfavorable timing and conditions for sampling, such as high densities of natural particles or organisms, i.e. algae and plankton blooms.
+When conducting a survey under unfavorable conditions is unavoidable due to characteristics of sea areas, it is desirable to consider appropriate methods such as shortening the tow duration accompanied with repeated towing, and frequently washing towing nets (Section 2.4.1).